joma74/TypescriptIn50Lessons/README.md

   - TODO But ? just fucks up
 - Function Overloads Are Fine With Conditional Types

+## 17-distributiveconditionals

+- Never as a stop point in Conditional Types
+- createMedium
+  - TODO But ? just fucks up, Conditionals
+- NonNullable and Low-Level Utilities
+  - Promised
+  - Flatten
+  - isNonOptional

+## 18-thinkingintypes

+- union types for function overloads
+- conditional types with infer
+- variadic tuple types

+## 25-conditionaltypesints

+- dispatch with two split parameters
+- function body, to narrow args ...
+  - with isType by assertion over same type as the parameter type (see dispatch7)
+  - with unifiying type and args as target type ( somehow defeats the split parameters purpose) (see dispatch8)

 # References

 - Book's Home at https://typescript-book.com/